SARE-Lab/bp_eus_mg_assembly/README.md

 # Snakemake workflow: `mg_assembly`

-A Snakemake workflow for Genome Resolved Metagenomics
+A Snakemake workflow for Genome Resolved Metagenomics.
+Forked from the repository https://github.com/3d-omics/mg_assembly on 2026/06/29

 ## Features
 - Preprocessing: